Denmark's Maersk to spin off drilling, hand Total shares to investors

 Following the demerger of Maersk Drilling, a “material part” of its remaining shares in Total will be distributed to shareholders, Maersk said.

-Maersk also said it had secured debt financing of $1.5 billion from a consortium of international banks “to ensure a strong capital structure after a listing”.
-Maersk has been at risk of having its credit rating downgraded.
+The Danish firm also said it had secured debt financing of $1.5 billion from a consortium of international banks “to ensure a strong capital structure after a listing”.

+Credit rating agencies Moody’s and Standard and Poor’s both downgraded Maersk’s credit rating to levels close to the lowest investment grade levels in 2016.

+Maersk’s borrowing costs would rise sharply if it fell below investment grade and it has vowed to do “whatever it takes” to protect its rating.

+It said on Friday the spin-off would release cash proceeds of around $1.2 billion, which Fearnley analysts said was above the $0.5-1.0 billion expected by the market.

+“Moreover, the distribution of Total shares supports our view of an extraordinary dividend potential of around 5-8 percent in both 2019/ 2020,” Fearnley added.

-An outright sale of the unit has been made difficult by an oversupplied drilling rig market, which has not yet recovered despite a recent gain in oil prices.
+An outright sale of Maersk Drilling has been made difficult by an oversupplied drilling rig market, which has not yet recovered despite a recent gain in oil prices.

 The announcements came as Maersk confirmed preliminary second-quarter earnings before interest, tax, depreciation and amortization (EBITDA) of $883 million.